Bob Odenkirk: 2000–2008: After Mr. Show

-2009–2014: Breaking Bad
+2009–2013: Breaking Bad

 In 2009, Odenkirk joined the cast of AMC's Breaking Bad as corrupt lawyer Saul Goodman.
 Writer Peter Gould, as well as several others, had been quickly drawn to Odenkirk for this role based on his Mr. Show performances.
-The Goodman role was only intended to cover a three-episode guest spot in the second season, but Odenkirk's performance led Gould and Vince Gilligan to extend the character as an ongoing role.
+The Goodman role was intended to be only a three-episode guest spot in the second season, but Odenkirk's performance led Gould and Vince Gilligan to extend the character as an ongoing role.
 Odenkirk became a series regular as Goodman for the show's third through fifth and final season.

 In 2011, Odenkirk wrote and developed Let's Do This! for Adult Swim, starring Cal Mackenzie-Goldberg a "two-bit movie mogul and head of Cal-Gold Pictures as he leads a collection of crazy, fame-hungry strivers chasing Hollywood dreams".
 The pilot can be seen on Adult Swim's website.
 Odenkirk executive produced the sketch comedy show The Birthday Boys, which starred the comedy group of the same name.
 Odenkirk also appeared in and directed a number of the sketches on the show.
 It premiered on IFC on October 18, 2013.
 In 2014, Odenkirk played Police Chief Bill Oswalt in FX's miniseries Fargo.
 In fall of 2014, Odenkirk played Dr. Stork, a podiatrist who specializes in cutting off people's toes, in Adult Swim's anthology series Tim & Eric's Bedtime Stories.

 After starring in Breaking Bad, Odenkirk began to have more prominent roles in critically successful films, such as Incredibles 2, Little Women, The Post, The Disaster Artist, The Spectacular Now, which received the Special Jury Award for Acting at the 2013 Sundance Film Festival, and the Alexander Payne-directed Nebraska, which was nominated for a Palme d'Or at the 2013 Cannes Film Festival.